simonemelc/E-SIRR/README.md

 Dynamic Reflection Removal from RGB Images via Event-Guided Multimodal Approach

 This is the official implementation of the paper accepted for publication at the **EBMV** workshop during the **19th European Conference on Computer Vision -- ECCV 2026**.
-Code will be realeased soon.
+Code and data will be realeased soon.